lambdacdm/homepage/README.md

   awarded on the basis of distinguished performance in the course "Introduction to Number Theory"
 * **2019 National Scholarship** (SCUT)

-  awarded for remarkbale students, funded by central government of China
+  awarded for remarkable students, funded by the central government of China

 ## Experience